 Many families make their own wine and, along with that, they also use the by-product of grapes to produce the local spirit — Chacha!
 This is Georgia’s answer to Italian grappa and it is incredibly potent — some homemade varieties can have alcohol contents that exceed 60%!

 All in all, sampling Georgian food and drink is one of the absolute highlights of travelling to this incredible nation.
-And if you want to learn more about what dishes to expect (or find some recipes on how to make some Georgian favourites), make sure to browse the articles below!
+And if you want to learn more about what dishes to expect, make sure to browse the article below!

 Transportation in Georgia